unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 * terrain and bodies of water
 * prevalent plants, minerals, animals, or peoples
-* powerful celestials, fey, fiends, elementals, or undead
+* powerful Aliens, fey, fiends, elementals, or undead
 * influence from other planes of existence
 * buildings